FB's New Reality: Fact-Checking Is Now Gone!

 For the duration of Republicans being at the steer of the ship :smiley: I don’t think Zuck is changing his views willingly, plus he now has Dana White as one of his directors :smiley:

 He obviously won’t [willingly change completely].
-But if Meta continued down this highly restrictive path, it would inevitably be destined to fall into irrelevance.
+But if M continued down this highly restrictive path, it would inevitably be destined to fall into irrelevance.
 We were living in a time when creating content on the platform was nearly impossible without facing some form of restriction—whether it was on reach or directly on the content itself.

 And, in fact, it was the necessary and overdue step to take.